lethang7794/aws-sa-associate-saac03/0000-notes/1300-RELATIONAL_DATABASE_SERVICE_RDS.md

 ![Alt text](<images/Screenshot 2023-10-07 at 18.18.41 - [ASSOCIATESHARED]_RDS_Read-Replicas__le_—_Firefox_.png>)
 RDS Read-Replicas - RPO/RTO Improvement

-> What is the impact of RDS Read-Replicas to RPO/RTO?
+> [!NOTE] What is the impact of RDS Read-Replicas to RPO/RTO?
 >
 > Read-Replicas offer:
 >
 > - near 0 RPO.
 > - very low RTO 👈 RRs can be promoted quickly.

-> Can Read-Replicas solve data corruption?
+> [!NOTE] Can Read-Replicas solve data corruption?
 >
 > No. Data corruption will be replicated to RRs.